My interest in psychology did not begin with textbooks.

 One of my close friends is a hypnotist.

-Watching people willingly enter altered states of attention is deeply revealing.
-Not because hypnosis is mystical, but because it exposes an uncomfortable truth: most people are far more suggestible than they believe.
+Watching people willingly enter altered states of attention is revealing — not because hypnosis is mystical, but because it exposes an uncomfortable truth: most people are far more suggestible than they believe.

 Tone matters.